CartoDB/documentation/app/content/react/overview.md

 ```

 - `application_name` is the name of the folder that will be created for your application
-- `template_name` is the name of the template to use (`@carto` for the skeleton template or `@carto/sample-app` for the sample app template)
+- `template_name` is the name of the template to use (`@carto/carto-3` for the CARTO 3 skeleton template, `@carto` for the CARTO 2 skeleton template or `@carto/sample-app` for the sample app template)

 {{% bannerNote title="note" %}}
-In Windows environments, when using PowerShell as the shell (including the integrated terminal in Visual Studio Code), we need to wrap the `template_name` parameter in single quotes when selecting the skeleton template:
+In Windows environments, when using PowerShell as the shell (including the integrated terminal in Visual Studio Code), we need to wrap the `template_name` parameter in single quotes when selecting the CARTO 2 skeleton template:

 ```shell
 npx create-react-app my-app --template '@carto'